greg-raven/hdc/_posts/2012-02-16-date-set-for-2012-tdav.md

 - TdAV
 ---

-This year’s Tour de Apple Valley is scheduled for October 20th at 7:00 AM.
+This year's Tour de Apple Valley is scheduled for October 20th at 7:00 AM.
 Sign up now!

 ![2012 Tour de Apple Valley](/assets/img/2012/02/16-tour-de-apple-valley.png)
 The routes have changed from previous years.
 There are now going to be three rides, 10 miles, 25 miles, and 50 miles.